 We digest at least one new psychology study every weekday.
 Published by the British Psychological Society since 2005, this blog aims to demonstrate that psychological science is fascinating and useful while also casting a critical eye over its methods.
-The blog continues to grow in popularity and international prominence – in 2015, we received over 5 million page views.
+The blog continues to grow in popularity and international prominence, attracting hundreds of thousands of readers every month.

 Our team – editor Christian Jarrett and writers Alex Fradera and Emma Young (see bios below) – all have qualifications in psychology and they read thoroughly all the peer-reviewed research they report on.
 Also, we don’t just pick up on the same studies covered by the mainstream media.
 We regularly trawl hundreds of peer-reviewed journals looking for the latest findings from across the breadth of psychological science – from brain scan studies all the way to qualitative research on what it’s like to experience mental health problems; from research on sports psychology to studies of babies’ behaviour.